This subchapter looks at sudo, a UNIX (and Linux) command.

 which password

-On some systems, you will authenticate with your own password rather than with the root or superuser password.
-The list of users authorized to run sudo are in the file /etc/sudoers (on Mac OS X, /private/etc/sudoers).
+On most systems, you will authenticate with your own password rather than with the root or superuser password.
+The list of users authorized to run sudo are in the file /usr/local/etc/sudoers or /etc/sudoers (on Mac OS X, /private/etc/sudoers).
+These authorized users are identified in the sudoers file as admin

 unreadable directories